akirasoft1/perform-2024-hot-days/Enhancing Security Analytics/content/03_dns_exfiltration/index.md

 ```

 ## Task 2: let's extract the clues
-Ok, good start point!
+Ok, this is a good start point!
-Now we found DNS Client logs from the server but we have to got in depth looking for specific messages.
+Now we found DNS Client logs from the server but we have to got in depth, looking for specific messages.
-You have to work in order to parse this specific log message structure:
+You have to work in order to parse the following specific log message structure (see the exeample here):

 ```
 DNS query is called for the name some_uppercase_letters_and_numbers-.sometext.sometext, type 1, query options 196616, Server List 172.16.122.4, isNetwork query 0, network index 0, interface index 0, is asynchronous query 0
 ```

+Everytime that the exfiltration script starts to exfiltrate data, DNS queries are crafted in order to generate a query record for a fake A record.
+Windows will log these queries in the EventViewer like in the example above.
-you also need to extract fields from this specific log message:
+You also need to extract fields from this specific log message:

 -> name requested as "dns_query"